FlorentMeyer/my-ai-talking-buddy/README.md

 To get started, you will be asked to indicate your name.
 Then, select your mother tongue and choose a buddy by entering the number associated to it.

-Once you're all set up, there are 2 ways at your disposal to interact with Jack, Mrs. Smith or Arthur: free chatting and commands.
+Once you're all set up, there are 2 ways at your disposal to interact with Jack, Mrs. Smith or Arthur: _free chatting_ and _commands_.

 ### Free chatting 📧